 So in researching these Airbnb alternatives, I wanted to include some options that bring back that original meaning of Airbnb – which was an edgy alternative to traditional hotels.

-That’s why I’ve split this list into three categories of websites:
+That’s why I’ve split this list into three categories of travel booking platforms:

 - The ones for booking traditional vacation rental homes,